maggieigkuo/Portfolio/README.md

 2. What are the leading causes of maternal mortality in low-income vs. high-income countries?
 3. How has maternal mortality rates changed over the last two decades?

-Skills: data cleaning, data analysis, data visualization, large datasets
+Skills: data cleaning, data analysis, data visualization, large datasets, research, trend analysis

 Technology: Tableau, Excel